 Finely-tuned Cajun and Creole bistro fare is the name of the game at Dick and Jenny's, an unassuming Uptown establishment that's packed to the gills with locals but seldom on the radar of tourists.
 A daily gumbo special changes seasonally and at the chef's whim, but includes creative twists on classic themes, such as Bedtime in the Barnyard Gumbo, with chicken, andouille, ham, and duck.

 10 of 10

 Chef Leah Chase has been serving up gumbos aplenty at her world-renowned Tremé restaurant since the 1950s alongside other Creole and soul food favorites.
 She's one of the only chefs in town, though, who regularly cooks up gumbo z'herbes (from the French "gumbo aux herbes," "gumbo made with greens").

 It's a popular meatless Lenten dish, but Miss Leah's version includes pork and she traditionally serves it on Holy Thursday, as her mother and grandmother did before her.
-She'll also include it on the menu now and again throughout the year, so if you happen upon the restaurant on a day that it's available, order it.
+She'll also includes it on the menu now and again throughout the year, so if you happen upon the restaurant on a day that it's available, order it.
 It's a rare and deeply traditional treat, and a delicious way to get your veggies.